 On May 1, 1946, he was ejected from a game for the first time in his major league career.
 He was known overall for a positive demeanor.
 In 1947, he led the league in pinch hits.
 Except at the end of his career, Cramer usually had fair range factors in the outfield.
 He did make lots of errors, though.

 All five of the most similar players to Cramer are in the Hall of Fame, which explains why some people want to put Cramer in as well: Richie Ashburn, Harry Hooper, Nellie Fox, Max Carey, and Lloyd Waner.
 However, that overlooks the fact that Cramer's batting average was achieved in much easier times than that of Ashburn or Hooper.
-Ashburn, for example, won two batting titles while Cramer's closest time was in 1935 when he hit .332 and was 17 points away from the champ Buddy Myer.
-In addition, while Ashburn, Hooper and Carey were all top base-stealers, Cramer stole only 62 in his career and got caught 73 times.
-Fox played an infield position rather than outfield (in a serendipitous circumstance, Cramer as a batting coach is credited as helping Fox mature as a hitter), so that leaves Lloyd Waner as probably the closest legitimate comparison, and Lloyd Waner hit 20 points higher than Cramer while playing in the National League, which tended to have lower batting averages than the American League.
+Ashburn, for example, won two batting titles while Cramer's closest time was in 1935 when he hit .332 and was 17 points behind the champ, Buddy Myer.
+In addition, while Ashburn, Hooper and Carey were all top base-stealers, Cramer stole only 62 bases in his career and got caught 73 times.
+Fox played an infield position rather than the outfield (in a serendipitous circumstance, Cramer as a batting coach is credited as helping Fox mature as a hitter), so that leaves Lloyd Waner as probably the closest legitimate comparison, and Lloyd Waner hit 20 points higher than Cramer while playing in the National League, which tended to have lower batting averages than the American League.

-Cramer is the only player to twice go 6-for-6 in a nine inning game.
+Cramer is the only player to twice go 6-for-6 in a nine-inning game.

 He had two nicknames: "Doc", because he had taken an interest in medicine as a young man, and "Flit" because a sportswriter thought him death to fly balls, and there was an insecticide at the time by that name.

 - 7-time AL At Bats Leader (1933-1935, 1938 & 1940-1942)